Afuá

 Afuá is a Brazilian municipality located in the state of Pará.
 Its population as of 2020 is estimated to be 39,567 people.
 The area of the municipality is 8,372.772 km2.
 The city belongs to the mesoregion Marajó and to the microregion of Furos de Breves.

 The municipality is contained in the 59985 km2 Marajó Archipelago Environmental Protection Area, a sustainable use conservation unit established in 1989 to protect the environment of the delta region.

-The municipal seat lies at the mouth of the Cajari River where it enters the Baía do Vieira Grande.
+The municipal seat lies at the mouth of the Cajari River where it enters the Vieira Grande Bay.

 The municipality contains the 65181 ha Charapucu State Park, a strictly protected conservation unit created in 2010.

+The town has been off-limits to cars since 2002, as there is no space for cars on the island where the town is located.
+It has been called the Venice of the Amazon, because many of the homes are on stilts.
+This is necessary because high waters in the Vieira Grande Bay causes the Afuá, Charapucu and Jurará rivers to rise.
+The town is only accessible by boat, though there is an airstrip in town which is often underwater.
+The town's mayor has described it as a model for net-zero emissions.

+A number of islands in the Amazon Delta are part of the municipality, the largest of which is Serraria Island.